Fab-Miami/CoinBase-job-application/README.md

 # 🚀 Coinbase Job Applicator

 Welcome to the "I Really, Really Want to Work at Coinbase" script!
-If like me you notice CoinBase has hundreds of job that matches your profile, and you want to apply to all of them, here is the solution i came up with.
+So, you've noticed that Coinbase is packed with job opportunities that scream your name, and you want to apply to all of them in record time?
+Say no more.
-This small Python thing is designed to streamline your job application process at Coinbase, because manually filling out forms is so 2010.
+Introducing this little Python thing that will turbocharge your job application process at Coinbase, because manually filling out forms is so 2010.

 ## 🤖 What This Script Does

 This script is your personal job application assistant.
 It's like having a very enthusiastic friend who really wants you to work at Coinbase, but doesn't get tired or make typos.
 Here's what it does:

 1. Fills out job applications faster than you can say "blockchain"
 2. Uploads your resume and cover letter (because who doesn't love a good cover letter?)